 Pregnant women should discuss all medications they are taking with a doctor to ensure that they are safe to be taken throughout pregnancy.
 Eating a healthy diet and taking a good prenatal vitamin is also important.

 Another way to help maintain health during pregnancy is to get 30 minutes per day of exercise such as yoga, walking, or swimming.

 BeautyUsing permanent hair color is not recommended during the first 12 weeks of pregnancy; instead, a semi-permanent dye is a good option.
 Chemical substances in hair color are much less risk to the baby after 12 weeks.

 While it is safe to eat fish during pregnancy, it is recommended that intake is limited to 8-12 ounces of fish and shellfish per week.

-Some examples of fish which are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel, and cod.
-It is recommended to limit consuming more than 6 ounces per week of albacore tuna and tuna steak.
+Some examples of fish that are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel, and cod.
+It is recommended to limit consumption to no more than 6 ounces per week of albacore tuna and tuna steak.

-It is most important to avoid shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury which can be harmful to a baby's brain and nervous system.
+It is most important to avoid shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury that can be harmful to a baby's brain and nervous system.